ncrpugh/StarQuery/README.md

 ![StarQuery Architecture](docs/images/architecture.png)

-The `Game Manager` acts as the main application controller, coordinating initialisation and the creation of the major game components.
+The `GameManager` acts as the main application controller, coordinating initialisation and the creation of the major game components.
 The mission and campaign systems are separated into dedicated components for generating, building and loading missions, while the `Rulebook` provides shared definitions for the ship's modules, valid operating ranges and gameplay rules.

 The query system is separated from the rest of the game logic.
-Player SQL is processed through the `Query Engine` and `Query Executor`, which execute queries against the in-browser `sql.js` database.
-Database state is then compared before and after player actions, allowing the `Repair Reconciler` to determine which faults were repaired and whether any additional gameplay rules have been triggered.
+Player SQL is processed through the `QueryEngine` and `QueryExecutor`, which execute queries against the in-browser `sql.js` database.
+Database state is then compared before and after player actions, allowing the `RepairReconciler` to determine which faults were repaired and whether any additional gameplay rules have been triggered.

 This separation of responsibilities keeps the user interface, mission system, game rules and database operations as distinct components while allowing them to communicate where required.